janopletal96/latex_thesis_template/README.md

 ### Title page

-To customise title page go to the `preamble.tex` and scroll down to the bottom of the `.tex` file.
+For those who are not from VŠB or want to customise titlepage go to the `preamble.tex` and scroll down to the bottom of the `.tex` file.
 There you will find this setup.

 ```tex
 %%%% titlepage